jeanreye4/UI-API-PATTERN/README.md

 You're going to build out a common UI pattern in React and integrate it with an API.

-## Prerequisites

-- React Function and Class Components
-- State and Props
-- Component Lifecycle

 ## Instructions

 1. Create a new repo using `create-react-app`
 1. Fulfill the listed requirements.
 1. Make an issue to submit your work when you're finished!

-Please turn in your submission by the deadline on your cohort calendar.

 ## UI Pattern